 This residence by the Mediterranean Sea was inhabited by the multifaceted politician, writer, journalist and screen writer Vicente Blasco Ibañez, who ordered the construction of this house to be his family leisure residence in 1902.
 Today the reconstructed building offers a permanent exposition dedicated to the personal life and the most influential writings and artistic works made or inspired by Vicente Blasco Ibañez.

 The visit of the Residence of Kings during the 19th century, takes you back in time when Spanish royals roamed the luxurious ball room and libraries.
 Experience the palatial atmosphere of its rooms, the exhibition of part of the municipal archives, and a painting collection.

-This South African National Heritage site was built in the early 20th century to commemorate the Voortrekkers who left the Cape Colony in their thousands between 1835 and 1854 to settle other areas of what is now South Africa.
-Visit this monumental building with stylistic elements of Art Deco, located in the city of Pretoria, South Africa, to learn more about the country’s past and present.
+This National Heritage site was built in the early 20th century to commemorate the Voortrekkers who left the Cape Colony in their thousands between 1835 and 1854 to settle other areas of what is now South Africa.
+Visit this monumental building with stylistic elements of Art Deco, located in the city of Pretoria, to learn more about the country’s past and present.

 You can also contact us directly by sending us an email, using the chat on this page or messaging us on our social pages.

-We are currently looking for museums, UNESCO designated sites, and professional tour providers who want to work with us.
+We at Guided are currently looking for museums, UNESCO-designated sites and professional tour providers who want to work with us.

 If you want to be a part of our journey and build a broad online audience for your tours with Guided, or just want to know more about us, please do not hesitate to contact us.